Yoswell/Hackernotes/public/machines/EscapeTwo.md

 IAcceptSQLServerLicenseTerms=True
 ```
 ####
-Here there other credential, we don't now for which user work this password `WqSZAF6CysDQbGb3`, so to determine for which user work this password, we can create a password and user dicctionary to prove that credentials with **netexec** for [*MSSQL*, *LDAP*, *SMB*] services that is running in the target machine.
+Here there other credential, we don't now for which user work this password `WqSZAF6CysDQbGb3`, so to determine for which user work this password, we can create a password and user dicctionary to prove that credentials with **netexec** for *(MSSQL, LDAP, SMB)* services that is running in the target machine.
 ####
 ```ruby
 netexec winrm 10.10.11.51 -u users.txt -p pass.txt